Nikhil-Sawhney/Power-BI/Healthcare Analytics Report/README.md

 # Data Preparation for Analysis using Power BI:
--Creating Separate Tables: A Date table is established to facilitate temporal analysis, linked with the main dataset.
+* Creating Separate Tables: A Date table is established to facilitate temporal analysis, linked with the main dataset.
 Additionally, a “Calculations” table is created for KPI measures.
--Creating Calculated Columns: New calculated columns such as Age Buckets, Readmission Indicator, and Total Stay Duration are generated to facilitate analysis and visualization.
+* Creating Calculated Columns: New calculated columns such as Age Buckets, Readmission Indicator, and Total Stay Duration are generated to facilitate analysis and visualization.
--Creating Measurements for KPIs: Various KPIs are calculated using DAX expressions, including Readmission Count, Readmission Rate, and other pertinent metrics.
+*Creating Measurements for KPIs: Various KPIs are calculated using DAX expressions, including Readmission Count, Readmission Rate, and other pertinent metrics.

 # Analysis and Visualizations for the Report:
 The report is structured into two sections for clarity: